coastalwhite/intro-power-analysis/src/aes/workings.md

 ### Mixing

-The last shuffling step mixes the columns in order create [cryptographic diffusion](https://en.wikipedia.org/wiki/Confusion_and_diffusion), which makes it __resistant to [statistical analysis attacks](https://en.wikipedia.org/wiki/Frequency_analysis)__.
-The step works by multiplying each column with the following inversable matrix (multiplication meaning modulo multiplication and addition meaning [XOR]): \\[ \begin{bmatrix} 2 & 3 & 1 & 1 \\\\ 1 & 2 & 3 & 1 \\\\ 1 & 1 & 2 & 3 \\\\ 3 & 1 & 1 & 2
+The last shuffling step mixes the columns in order to create [cryptographic diffusion](https://en.wikipedia.org/wiki/Confusion_and_diffusion), which makes it __resistant to [statistical analysis attacks](https://en.wikipedia.org/wiki/Frequency_analysis)__.
+The step works by multiplying each column with the following invertible matrix (multiplication meaning modulo multiplication and addition meaning [XOR]): \\[ \begin{bmatrix} 2 & 3 & 1 & 1 \\\\ 1 & 2 & 3 & 1 \\\\ 1 & 1 & 2 & 3 \\\\ 3 & 1 & 1 & 2
 \end{bmatrix} \\]

 ## Overview

-Let us now provide a overview for how a typical [AES] encryption looks.
+Let us now provide an overview for how a typical [AES] encryption looks.
 One can imagine that the decryption is just the inverse of these actions we will therefore gloss over that part.

 As said before, the [AES] encryption process works in rounds.
 With every round needing a separate expanded key.
-Therefore the first step is to create these key expansions as described in [XOR Operations](#xor-operations).
+Therefore, the first step is to create these key expansions as described in [XOR Operations](#xor-operations).
 Immediately following this we that the initial round key \\(k_0\\) and apply the [XOR] with it to each block.